karldreher/choc-eula/README.md

   `choc-eula.ps1 -configfile "c:\path\to\file.json"`

-Whenever you want to update or install your apps, simply run choc-eula.ps1 from an administrative Powershell prompt.
+Whenever you want to update or install your apps, simply run choc-eula.ps1 from an elevated Powershell prompt.

   `choc-eula.ps1`

 This will automatically accept EULAs and proceed with upgrades of all apps in your configuration without additional confirmation.

 This is also suitable for installing as a Scheduled Task in Windows, doing so will make sure that all your packages are always up to date.

+For full instructions including examples, please refer to the `get-help` documentation available from the console.

+`get-help .\choc-eula.ps1`